 Go to sleep and get up at the same time every day.

 If you still can't sleep, talk to your doctor.
 Sleeping pills may give you some short-term help.

 Studies disagree about whether the hepatitis C virus itself causes fatigue.
 But two things are clear.
 If you have scarring of the liver, called cirrhosis, you're more likely to get tired.
 And taking interferon, a common part of treatment, can rob you of energy.

-The good news is, if you go through treatment and are cured, your fatigue will get better.
+The good news is, if you go through treatment and get cured, your fatigue will get better.

-If you're having trouble with daily activities because you're too tired, talk to your doctor about your treatment options.
-Newer drugs can sometimes be added to interferon therapy to wipe out the virus more quickly, so you don't have to deal with side effects for so long.
+If you're having trouble with daily activities because you're too tired, talk to your doctor about your options for treatment.
+Newer drugs can sometimes be added to interferon to wipe out the virus more quickly, so you don't have to deal with side effects for so long.